Students from some countries will need a visa to enter the UK.

 - Excursion to London £30

-- Lunch at CAE cafeteria £5 or weekly lunch card can be purchased from our Accounts Office
+- Lunch at CAE cafeteria £5, or you can buy a weekly lunch card from our Accounts Office

 - Telephone Card £5-10